Bob Bolder

 Robert John Bolder (born 2 October 1958) is an English former footballer who played as a goalkeeper.

-He started his career with local team Dover F.C. before moving to Sheffield Wednesday at the age of just 19.
+He started his career with local team Dover before moving to Sheffield Wednesday at the age of 19.
 He played over 200 games whilst at Hillsborough.
-In 1983, he started a two-year stint as back-up for Bruce Grobbelaar at Liverpool.
-He won the European Cup in 1984, being placed on the substitutes bench in the final.
+In 1983, he started a two-year stint as backup for Bruce Grobbelaar at Liverpool, where he won the European Cup in 1984 as an unusued substitute in the final.

 He left Liverpool in 1985 for a brief spell with Sunderland before joining Charlton Athletic a year later.
-He established himself as first choice 'keeper for the Addicks for seven years.
-He was forced to retire from professional football in 1993 and had spells in non-league football with Dagenham & Redbridge and Margate.
+He established himself as first choice keeper for the Addicks for seven years.
+He was forced to retire from professional football in 1993 and had spells in non-league football with Margate and Dagenham & Redbridge.
 He has since returned to Charlton as part of their work in the community scheme.
 He regularly plays in goal for the Liverpool Masters team.